 The accompanying Fermi surface at 30 GPa is characterized by one electron-like pocket around $\Gamma$ ($\alpha$) and one hole-like sheet opening towards X ($\beta$), both of mixed $d_{z^2}$ and $d_{x^2-y^2}$ orbital characters.
-There is also one extra pocket of pure $d_{z^2}$ character ($\gamma$) around M associated with the flat $d_{z^2}$ bonding band that can be seen to cross the Fermi level in the band structure at M. This pure $d_{z^2}$ pocket is the most important change with respect to the fermiology at ambient pressure wherein the $\gamma$ band seems to be absent, as shown by ARPES \cite{Yang2024arpes}.
-The presence of this extra pocket makes the electronic structure of pressurized La$_3$Ni$_2$O$_7$ markedly different from that of the cuprates.
+The extra pocket of pure $d_{z^2}$ character ($\gamma$) around M is associated with the flat $d_{z^2}$ bonding band.
+This pure $d_{z^2}$ pocket is the most important change with respect to the fermiology at ambient pressure wherein the $\gamma$ band seems to be absent, as shown by ARPES \cite{Yang2024arpes}.
+The presence of this extra pocket also makes the electronic structure of pressurized La$_3$Ni$_2$O$_7$ markedly different from that of the cuprates.